Tag: leader

 Does that mean there aren’t any “bad actors”?
 Of course not!
 It does mean there are likely as many “bad actors” as there are anywhere else, or as few.
 Yet, a cabal like the one portrayed here is really beyond the US system (despite the conspiracy theories, yes, I’m stepping in a minefield).

 However, culturally, it was normal.
 In fact, there are still examples of it today throughout the world.
-Thus, the best witness that Daniel could be (the one he was called to) was to God well through the place and time he was.
+Thus, the best witness that Daniel could be (the one he was called to) was to serve God well through the place and time he was.

 ※What is the witness of this time and place for you? ※